5 keys to Deep Listening, supporting a shift from “I don’t know” to knowing.

 I spent my life learning to dig a Wisdom Well as a meditation and mindfulness practice and teaching others how to build wells as a master coaching service.

-I’ve seen that anyone, with patience and guidance, can learn to build their Wisdom Well, to change radio stations from the suffering and stress of the surface mind, to find the crystal clear water that is always waiting within.
+I’ve seen that anyone, with patience and guidance, can learn to build their Wisdom Well, to change radio stations from the suffering and stress of the surface mind, to find the peace, love and joy waiting for us within.

-Without deep listening, our master coaching, meditation and mindfulness practice is:
+Without deep listening, our coaching, guiding and leading can be:

 - Surface – filled with ego-streamed thoughts from recycled conditioning, keeping us stuck, stressed and suffering.
 We drag our buckets through the sand and stay thirsty.